swimlane/pyattck/docs/enterprise/enterprise.md

 attack = Attck()

-# accessing actors
 for actor in attack.enterprise.actors:
     print(actor.id)
     print(actor.name)

     # accessing malware used by an actor or group
-	for malware in actor.enterprise.malwares:
+    for malware in actor.malwares:
         print(malware.id)
         print(malware.name)

     # accessing tools used by an actor or group
-	for tool in actor.enterprise.tools:
+    for tool in actor.tools:
         print(tool.id)
         print(tool.name)

     # accessing techniques used by an actor or group
-	for technique in actor.enterprise.techniques:
+    for technique in actor.techniques:
         print(technique.id)
         print(technique.name)
         # you can also access generated data sets on aa technique
         print(technique.command_list)
         print(technique.commands)
         print(technique.queries)
         print(technique.datasets)
         print(technique.possible_detections)

 # accessing malware
 for malware in attack.enterprise.malwares:
     print(malware.id)
     print(malware.name)

     # accessing actor or groups using this malware
-	for actor in malware.enterprise.actors:
+    for actor in malware.actors:
         print(actor.id)
         print(actor.name)

     # accessing techniques that this malware is used in
-	for technique in malware.enterprise.techniques:
+    for technique in malware.techniques:
         print(technique.id)
         print(technique.name)

 # accessing mitigation
 for mitigation in attack.enterprise.mitigations:
     print(mitigation.id)
     print(mitigation.name)

     # accessing techniques related to mitigation recommendations
-	for technique in mitigation.enterprise.techniques:
+    for technique in mitigation.techniques:
         print(technique.id)
         print(technique.name)
         # you can also access generated data sets on aa technique
         print(technique.command_list)
         print(technique.commands)
         print(technique.queries)
         print(technique.datasets)
         print(technique.possible_detections)

 # accessing tactics
 for tactic in attack.enterprise.tactics:
     print(tactic.id)
     print(tactic.name)

     # accessing techniques related to this tactic
-	for technique in tactic.enterprise.techniques:
+    for technique in tactic.techniques:
         print(technique.id)
         print(technique.name)
         # you can also access generated data sets on aa technique
         print(technique.command_list)
         print(technique.commands)
         print(technique.queries)
         print(technique.datasets)
         print(technique.possible_detections)

 # accessing techniques
 for technique in attack.enterprise.techniques:
     print(technique.id)
     print(technique.name)
     # you can also access generated data sets on aa technique
     print(technique.command_list)
     print(technique.commands)
     print(technique.queries)
     print(technique.datasets)
     print(technique.possible_detections)

     # accessing tactics that this technique belongs to
-	for tactic in technique.enterprise.tactics:
+    for tactic in technique.tactics:
         print(tactic.id)
         print(tactic.name)

     # accessing mitigation recommendations for this technique
-	for mitigation in technique.enterprise.mitigations:
+    for mitigation in technique.mitigations:
         print(mitigation.id)
         print(mitigation.name)

     # accessing actors using this technique
-	for actor in technique.enterprise.actors:
+    for actor in technique.actors:
         print(actor.id)
         print(actor.name)

 # accessing tools
 for tool in attack.enterprise.tools:
     print(tool.id)
     print(tool.name)

     # accessing techniques this tool is used in
-	for technique in tool.enterprise.techniques:
+    for technique in tool.techniques:
         print(technique.id)
         print(technique.name)
         # you can also access generated data sets on aa technique
         print(technique.command_list)
         print(technique.commands)
         print(technique.queries)
         print(technique.datasets)
         print(technique.possible_detections)

     # accessing actor or groups using this tool
-	for actor in tool.enterprise.actors:
+    for actor in tool.actors:
         print(actor.id)
         print(actor.name)
 ```

 ## Enterprise Class